Oyase-shinobi/ZkLocus/docs/whitepaper.md

 ## Academic and Technical Sources:
 1. **zkLocus: Authenticated Private Geolocation on the Blockchain**:
-   - Explore Illya Gerasymchuk's blog post for a deep dive into how zkLocus leverages blockchain and zk-SNARKs for authenticated private geolocation.
-Available at [Illya's Blog](https://illya.sh/blog/posts/zklocus-authenticated-geolocation-blockchain-zk/).
+   - Explore Daiki Fujii's blog post for a deep dive into how zkLocus leverages blockchain and zk-SNARKs for authenticated private geolocation.
+Available at [Daiki's Blog](https://Daiki.sh/blog/posts/zklocus-authenticated-geolocation-blockchain-zk/).

 2. **Recursive zkSNARKs: Proof as a Private Input - What Is Visible To The Verifier?**:
-   - A detailed examination by Illya Gerasymchuk that delves into recursive zkSNARKs, discussing their application, and the visibility of private inputs.
-Read the post [here](https://illya.sh/blog/posts/zk-snarks-recursive-proof-private-intput-visibility/).
+   - A detailed examination by Daiki Fujii that delves into recursive zkSNARKs, discussing their application, and the visibility of private inputs.
+Read the post [here](https://Daiki.sh/blog/posts/zk-snarks-recursive-proof-private-intput-visibility/).

 3. **Mina Protocol WhitePaper**:
    - The Mina Protocol WhitePaper is an essential document providing insights into the world's lightest blockchain and its underlying technologies.
 It lays the technical foundation that zkLocus builds upon for enhanced privacy and efficiency.
 Access the whitepaper at [Mina Protocol](https://minaprotocol.com/wp-content/uploads/technicalWhitepaper.pdf).